TimPrd/pokedeck/README.md

 :warning: __Also, please note that the update function isn't actually implemented in the UI version but in the CLI version - it can be seen by searching  the tag "@Pierre T." in Collection.java__ :warning:

-I recomend you to use the JAR file in the previous commit to view all the update function.
+I recommend you to use the JAR file in the previous commit to view all the update function.

-In fact in this new version the only remain functions which wasn't implemented was :
+In fact in this new version the only remaining functions which wasn't implemented was :
  * The saving function
  * The loading function
  * Using Gson dependency

 All these functions are implemented.
-Please, take a look in :
+Please, take a look at :
 - ActionsManager.java
 - Collection.java
 - CollectionTest.java

 (Use CTRL-F - find "//@Pierre T.") :+1:

-:heavy_plus_sign: I also invite You to take a look in the Project 2 in order to see how the program can be used and also which functions are implemented
+:heavy_plus_sign: I also invite You to take a look at the Project 2 in order to see how the program can be used and also which functions are implemented
 ____